taebinkim7/patch-classifier/README.md

 ### 1. Setup data directory

-patch-classifier/Paths.py has instructions for setting up the data directory.
+The instructions for setting up the data directory is included in patch-classifier/Paths.py.

 ### 2. Install code